 David Yun Dai

 David Yun Dai joined the faculty of Educational Psychology and Methodology at University at Albany, State University of New York in 2001.
-He received his Ph.D. from Purdue University, and worked as a post-doctoral fellow at the National Research Center on the Gifted and Talented, University of Connecticut.
-He also holds a Bachelor’s and Master’s degrees in Language and Literature from East China Normal University.
+He received his PhD from Purdue University, and worked as a post-doctoral fellow at the National Research Center on the Gifted and Talented, University of Connecticut.
+He also holds a BA in Chinese Language and Literature, and an MA in Comparative Literature from East China Normal University.
 Prior to his appointment with University at Albany, he worked as an assistant professor of psychology at the Central Missouri State University.
 He teaches courses pertaining to instruction, learning, motivation, and cognition.
 He also teaches a seminar on giftedness, talent, and creativity.